stackforge/openstack-sdk-php/test/README.md

 ```

 You will need to add all of the `hpcloud.identity` settings, and all of
-this information can be found on your management console.
+this information can be found on your console.

 The hpcloud.swift.account, key, and url params are no longer required
 for the basic tests, but are required if you are also running the tests